Demerara Harbour Bridge

-The Demerara Harbour Bridge is a 6074 ft long floating toll bridge that crosses the Demerara River, joining Peter's Hall to Schoon Ord, Essequibo Islands-West Demerara.
-It was commissioned on 2 July 1978.
-There is a pedestrian footwalk, a raised section for small vessels and a retractor for large vessels.
+The Demerara Harbour Bridge was a 6074 ft long floating toll bridge that crossed the Demerara River, joining Peter's Hall to Schoon Ord, Essequibo Islands-West Demerara.
+It was commissioned on 2 July 1978, and closed on Oct.
+5, 2025.
+There was a pedestrian footwalk, a raised section for small vessels and a retractor for large vessels.
+It has been replaced by the New Demerara Harbour Bridge, but will remain until its various sections can be used to span various inland rivers.

 The bridge has 61 spans.
-A high-level span provides a horizontal clearance of 32.0 m and a vertical clearance of 7.9 m to let small craft pass at all times.
-To let large craft pass, two retractor spans retract fully once per day to leave a horizontal clearance of 77.4 m.
+A high-level span provided a horizontal clearance of 32.0 m and a vertical clearance of 7.9 m to let small craft pass at all times.
+To let large craft pass, two retractor spans retracted fully once per day to leave a horizontal clearance of 77.4 m.

 The number vehicles transiting per day was approximately 9,000 in 2015, and 14,000 as of 2017.

-Although the bridge was designed to last ten years, it has been so successful that it has inspired the Berbice Bridge, completed in 2008.
+Although the bridge was designed to last ten years, it was so successful that it inspired the Berbice Bridge, completed in 2008.